masthom/Pitch-Class-Set-Calculator/README.md

 # Pitch-Class-Set-Calculator
-A very simple Calculator to get Forte Names and Interval Vectors of Pitch-class sets
+A very simple calculator to get Forte names and interval vectors of pitch-class sets.